trapexit/mergerfs/mkdocs/docs/config/inodecalc.md

 # inodecalc

-Inodes (`st_ino`) are unique identifiers within a filesystem.
-Each mounted filesystem has device ID (st_dev) as well and together they can uniquely identify a file on the whole of the system.
-Entries on the same device with the same inode are in fact references to the same underlying file.
+[Inodes](https://en.wikipedia.org/wiki/Inode) (`st_ino`) are unique
+identifiers for files within a filesystem.
+Each mounted filesystem also has a (typically) unique device ID (`st_dev`) as well and together they can uniquely identify a file on the whole of the system.
+Entries on the same device with the same inode are (generally) in fact references to the same underlying file.
 It is a many to one relationship between names and an inode.
-Directories, however, do not have multiple links on most systems due to the complexity they add.
+Directories, however, do not have multiple links on most systems due to the complexity that would add.

-FUSE allows the server (mergerfs) to set inode values but not device IDs.
+FUSE allows the server (in this case `mergerfs`) to set inode values but not device IDs.
 Creating an inode value is somewhat complex in mergerfs' case as files aren't really in its control.
-If a policy changes what directory or file is to be selected or something changes out of band it becomes unclear what value should be used.
+If a policy changes what directory or file is to be selected or changes are made to branches out of band it becomes unclear what value should be used.
 Most software does not to care what the values are but those that do often break if a value changes unexpectedly.
-The tool find will abort a directory walk if it sees a directory inode change.
-NFS can return stale handle errors if the inode changes out of band.
+For instance: the tool `find` will abort a directory walk if it sees a directory inode change.
+NFS can return stale handle errors if the inode changes out-of-band.
 File dedup tools will usually leverage device ids and inodes as a shortcut in searching for duplicate files and would resort to full file comparisons should it find different inode values.

 mergerfs offers multiple ways to calculate the inode in hopes of covering different usecases.